andy-9/learning/AWS/developer_associate.md

   --> Fix resources manually (through Console or API)
   --> then issue ContinueUpdateRollback API from Console (try rolling back again)
   --> Or from the CLI using continue-update-rollback API call
+* Q: An Administrator created an AWS CloudFormation template for the first time.
+The stack failed with a status of ROLLBACK_COMPLETE.
+The Administrator identified and resolved the template issue that caused the failure.
+How should the Administrator continue with the stack deployment?
+  A: Delete the failed stack and create a new stack

 ### CloudFormation – Service Role
 * IAM role that allows CloudFormation to create/update/delete stack resources on your behalf